-There were no bushfire events that occurred on Barrick-owned land or the use of CGM on-site fire control equipment during the 2012 reporting period.
+There was one grassfire event that occurred on Barrick-owned land that required the use of CGM on-site fire control equipment during the 2013 reporting period.
+It was a very short lived, small grass fire of about 200 m2 caused by lightning south of the SWRE.